Minimum loop gain constraint for control system tuning

 Req.Name = 'LoopReq';

-Create a requirement that boosts the open-loop gain of a feedback loop to greater than a specified profile.
+Create a tuning goal that boosts the open-loop gain of a feedback loop to at least a specified profile.

 Suppose that you are tuning a control system that has a loop-opening location identified by